slagathor34/awx-azure-windows-ee/GITHUB_ACTIONS.md

-# GitHub Actions Integration Guide
+# GitHub Actions Integration Guide for Red Hat & Windows Automation

 ## Overview

-Your `sstormes/awx-azure-ee:latest` Docker image is fully compatible with GitHub Actions workflows.
-This guide shows you how to use it effectively for Azure and Windows automation.
+Your `sstormes/awx-azure-ee:latest` Docker image is now optimized for Red Hat Linux and Windows automation via GitHub Actions workflows.
+This guide shows you how to use it effectively for SSH-based Linux automation and WinRM-based Windows management.

 ## ✅ Why It Works in GitHub Actions